-Note You have the option in EHX to limit the E-MADI64 card to either 32, 56 or 64 channels of audio.
+Note: You have the option in EHX to limit the E-MADI64 card to either 32, 56 or 64 channels of audio.
 All MADI channels have standard EHX settings, including VOX and in-use tally.
+See also the E-MADI64 Card section.